Rough stochastic filtering: Rough stochastic filtering

 Then, under \cref{assum:E_degenerate} and \cref{assumptionU_degenerate}, $\mu^{\hat \BY}$ is the unique measure-valued solution to the following equation starting from $\mu_0^{\hat \BY} = \mathrm{Law}(\xi^{\hat \BY})$, in the sense of \cref{def:solutionroughZakai}: where \end{theorem}

 \begin{proof} Straighforward modification of the proofs of \cref{thm:existence} and \cref{thm:uniqueness}. \end{proof}

-\begin{remark} Upon randomisation $\hat \BY \rightsquigarrow \hat \BY^{\text{It\^o}} (\omega)$, all the terms in \eqref{eq:roughZakaiequation_degenerate} turn into the correct stochastic terms appearing in the stochastic Zakai equation \eqref{equ:ZakDeg}.
+\textit{Consistency with stochastic theory.} Upon randomisation $\hat \BY \rightsquigarrow \hat \BY^{\text{It\^o}} (\omega)$, all the terms in \eqref{eq:roughZakaiequation_degenerate} turn into the correct stochastic terms appearing in the stochastic Zakai equation \eqref{equ:ZakDeg}.
 Randomisation is discussed in detail in \cref{section:bridgingroughandstochasticfiltering} in the non-degenerate case; the present remark implies that it also works in the degenerate case.
 Arguing as we do in \cref{thm:mu_as_process} below in the non-degenerate case, it is possible to obtain that, under suitable assumptions,

 where $X,Z$ are defined as in \eqref{eq:roughsignal_degenerate}, \eqref{eq:roughZ_degenerate}.
 Moreover, $\hat \mu$ solves the following stochastic PDE:

 where the random time-dependent differential operators $\mathfrak{A}_t$ and $\mathfrak{G}_t=((\mathfrak{G}_t)_1,\dots,(\mathfrak{G}_t)_{d_Y + 2d_W})$ are defined via In the previous identities we used the fact that, by construction and $\mathbb{P}$-a.s., Recall that we are interested in the unnormalised filter $\mu_t(\omega) (\varphi) := \E(\varphi(X_t) Z_t \mid \mathcal{F}^Y_t)(\omega)$ and that $\mathcal{F}^Y_t \subseteq \mathcal{F}^{\hat Y}_t$.
 Hence, by the tower property of conditional expectations, we have